top of page

 Original location on Kohler Rd just N of M-72

 Moved to a 2nd location in 1930.
 SE corner of M-72 & Kohler Rd at Reid Lake Trail Head.
-Alcona Historical Society Sign on Site
+Designated an Alcona Historical Site Society Sign on property.

 Alcona